-The article discusses the concerns raised by legal professionals regarding a recent Supreme Court order.
+The article discusses the concerns raised by legal professionals regarding a recent Supreme Court order rights of the accused.
 The order aimed to recall the Court’s own decision in a specific case, raising questions about its legality.
-The recall of the decision is also concerning in terms of the accused’s right to release from custody.
+The recall of the decision is also concerning in terms of the rights of the accused to release from custody.
 (Source: The Hindu, 16th May 2023)

 What is the Context?

 The recent Supreme Court order has raised concerns among legal professionals.
 The order sought to recall the Court’s own decision in the case of Ritu Chhabaria vs Union of India, upon the insistence of the Solicitor-General of India, Tushar Mehta.
 The Solicitor-General claimed that central investigation agencies were “facing difficulties.”
 The recall of the Court’s decision raises questions regarding its legality.
-On the other hand, it is also of concern to the accused’s right to release from custody.
+On the other hand, it is also of concern to rights of the accused to release from custody.

 What clarification did the Supreme Court provide in its interim order on May 12?